-If the leaves on your Phalaenopsis orchid are yellow, it could be an indication that something is wrong.
-There are a number of factors that can cause the leaves of an orchid to become discolored, including direct sunlight, low temperatures, and root rot.
+Yellowing leaves on a Phalaenopsis orchid or moth orchid are not necessarily a cause for alarm.
+It's normal and natural for older leaves to yellow and gradually drop off.
+But if all the leaves on your moth orchid are yellow, it could indicate that something is wrong.
+Several factors can cause the leaves of an orchid to become discolored, including direct sunlight, low temperatures, and root rot.

-If you discover the yellowing leaf is located on the bottom of the plant, don’t worry.
-This is a natural process of the plant to discard the mature leaf in order to produce a new leaf.
-However, if multiple leaves are turning yellow or top leaves are yellow, your plant may be sick.
+If you discover a yellowing leaf on the bottom of the plant, don’t worry.
+This yellowing is a natural process of the plant to discard the mature leaf to produce a new leaf.
+However, if the leaves are yellowing from the top of the plant, there is a problem.

-- Direct sun may be the culprit.
-The leaves of a Phalaenopsis orchid can burn and turn yellow if they are exposed to direct sunlight.
+The leaves of a Phalaenopsis can burn and turn yellow if they are exposed to direct sunlight.
 Try putting your orchid in a place that receives sufficient indirect sunlight.
+If you're placing the plant on a windowsill, try to make it a north- or west-facing window.
+If the leaves are still plump and firm, but they're yellowing, the plant is most likely receiving too much light, and it's washing out the color.

-- Check the roots.
-Overwatering can lead to root rot, which can in turn cause its leaves to turn yellow.
-You should only water the plant when the top one inch of the potting medium is dry and the roots are white, and make sure there are enough holes in the pot to allow proper drainage.
-If your orchid is suffering from root rot but you see your plant still has some healthy green roots, trim the rotted roots and repot the plant in new media.
+If the leaves are wrinkled and listless, the plant is most likely dehydrated.
+If not, check the roots.
+Overwatering can lead to root rot, which can, in turn, cause its leaves to turn yellow.
+You should only water the plant when the top 1 inch of the potting medium is dry, and the roots are white.
+Make sure there are enough holes in the pot to allow proper drainage.
+If your orchid is suffering from root rot, but you see your plant still has some healthy green roots, trim the rotted roots and repot the plant in new orchid potting mix.
 Mist the leaves the first week in place of watering.